DonDebonair/virtual-hadoop-cluster/README.md

 $ git clone https://github.com/DandyDev/virtual-hadoop-cluster.git
 ```

 Provision the bare cluster.
 It will ask you to enter your password, so it can modify your `/etc/hosts` file for easy access in your browser.
-It uses the
+It uses the Vagrant Hostmanager plugin to do this.

 ```bash
 $ cd virtual-hadoop-cluster